aryatschand/Research_18-20/README.md

 # Research_18-20

-A Novel and Affordable RNN Based Autonomous Irrigation System Optimized With Integrative Axial Magnetic Flux for Power Self-Sufficiency
+A Novel and Integrative Approach to Developing an Affordable Recurrent Neural Network Based Autonomous Irrigation System Optimized for Power Self-Sufficiency

 Written By Arya Tschand 2018-2020